msjimc/TransGBViewer/Guide/GenBank.md

 ![Figure 3](images/figurefeature3a.jpg)

-Figure 3: The  __Miscellaneous GenBank feature selection__ window allows the selection of features present in the imported Genbank files (Figure 2).
+Figure 3: The  __Miscellaneous GenBank feature selection__ window allows the selection of features present in the imported GenBank files (Figure 2).
 Selecting an accession ID from the dropdown list (blue line) causes the features linked to this sequence to be displayed.

 <hr />